ADSCIAN/ssalib/README.md

 ## Overview

-The Singular Spectrum Analysis Library (SSALib) is a Python package implementing the Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique.
-It relies on different Singular Value Decomposition (SVD) methods from existing Python scientific packages and provides a convenient API along with plotting capabilities.
+The Singular Spectrum Analysis Library (SSALib) is a Python package for univariate (i.e., single) time series decomposition, designed for multidisciplinary applications like natural sciences, economics, epidemiology, and more.
+SSALib can be used to explore and extract trends, periodic patterns, and noise from time series.

 ![decomposed_signal.png](images/decomposed_signal.png)
+_Figure: Example of Decomposition and Pattern Extraction (standardized) using the Sea Surface Temperature Time Series_

 ## Key Features